Poison Ivy, Oak, or Sumac

 - Blisters that may leak fluid.

-Some people are very allergic to the oil.
-In these people, even a little bit of the oil may cause serious symptoms that need medical attention right away, such as:
+In people who are very allergic to the oil, even a little may cause serious symptoms that need medical attention right away, such as:

 - Trouble breathing.